1. Introduction and General Terms

 2. What information will The DM Lab collect about me?

-When you participate in, access or sign up to any of the The DM Lab’s services, activities or online content, such as newsletters, competitions, message boards, telephone or text The DM Lab, vote or create an account using the The DM Lab’s online registration system we may receive personal information about you.
+When you participate in, access or sign up to any of The DM Lab’s services, activities or online content, such as newsletters, competitions, message boards, telephone or text The DM Lab, vote or create an account using The DM Lab’s online registration system we may receive personal information about you.
 This can consist of information such as your name, email address, postal address, telephone or mobile number or date of birth, depending on the activity.

 By submitting your details, you enable The DM Lab (and where applicable its contractors) to provide you with the services, activities or online content you select.